mdabrowski1990/uds/README.rst

 - pros:
     - comprehensive documentation
-    - handling for multiple diagnostic services is implemented
+    - handlers for multiple diagnostic services is implemented
 - cons:
     - only positive use case scenarios (where communication is in line with UDS standard) are supported
     - only CAN bus is supported
-    - only Client side communication is handled
+    - only Client side communication can be handled
     - limited communication parameters configuration